 Dear V.M., That’s a great question!
-When it comes to healthy eating, some people dive in with both feet while others prefer to test the waters.
-The amount of benefits you reap are dependent on the amount of changes you’re willing to make, especially if you’re suffering from any degenerative disease you wish to relieve or reverse.
-Having said that, all change is a step in the right direction, so making one change for now is a good start.
+When it comes to healthy eating, some people dive in with both feet while others tiptoe in to test the waters.
+The amount of benefits you experience definitely depends on the amount of changes you’re willing to make, especially if you’re suffering from any degenerative disease you wish to relieve or reverse.
+Having said that, all change is a step in the right direction, so making one (or two?) changes for now is a good start.

-Let’s begin by considering the very function of cow’s milk, which is to rapidly grow a 60 pound calf into a 600 pound cow in about eight months.
+Where do I begin with the numerous health concerns about dairy?
+Let’s start by considering the very function of cow’s milk, which is to rapidly grow an 80-pound calf into an 800-pound cow in less than a year.
 As such, cow’s milk contains growth hormones which are not designed for human consumption.
-One such growth hormone, called IGF-1 (Insulin Growth-like Factor #1), sends a signal to our cells to grow, grow, and grow.
-The more of this hormone in our bloodstream, the higher the risk of ‘growing’ several cancers, especially breast and prostate cancer; IGF-1 not only promotes cancer development, it helps cancer metastasize to the bones, liver, lung, brain and lymph nodes.
+One such growth hormone, called IGF-1 (Insulin-like Growth Factor #1), sends a signal to our cells to grow, grow, and grow.
+The more of this hormone in our bloodstream, the higher the risk of ‘growing’ several cancers, especially breast and prostate cancer.
+IGF-1 not only promotes cancer development, it helps cancer metastasize to the bones, liver, lung, brain and lymph nodes.

 Casein – a protein found in dairy products – is a known cancer initiator.
 Through the research of Dr. T. Colin Campbell in The China Study, cancer cells in rats could actually be turned on or off by varying the amount of casein from 5% to 20% of calories.
 His research then led to a 27-year study – funded by the NIH, AICR and the American Cancer Society – which followed thousands of people in China for 27 years, revealing the undeniable evidence between animal proteins and cancer rates.